An interesting map of Dartmouth from around 1950. It’s quite detailed – in many cases aspirational.

 Alderney Drive was yet to be rammed through the downtown, and the original street grid is, for the most part, still present.

 What would’ve happened if the Province hadn’t strangled Dartmouth’s configuration with the 111 highway?
-We will never know, but we get an inkling thanks to this map, from the Map Corporation of America out of Boston.
+We will never know, but we get an inkling thanks to this map.